Vinit-1996/Multiple-Linear-Regression/README.md

 # Multiple-Linear-Regression
-Building a Model using Multiple Linear Regression for predicting the profit of sthe tart up companies
+Building a Model using Multiple Linear Regression for predicting the profit of the start-up companies